eiskalteschatten/blog-archive-alexsnotebook/blog/posts/my-collection-of-mac-os-screenshots/index.md

 Mac OS X 10.11 El Capitan
 -------------------------

-Like Snow Leopard was to Leopard, El Capitan was primarily a stabilization release of Mac OS X. It was a this time that I got my first 4k monitor as well.
+Like Snow Leopard was to Leopard, El Capitan was primarily a stabilization release of Mac OS X. It was also the last release under the “Mac OS X” branding.
+It was a this time that I got my first 4k monitor as well.

 -   <figure><img loading="lazy" decoding="async" alt="Mac OS X 10.11 El Capitan Running on a 15&quot; MacBook Pro" data-id="3968" src="El-Capitan-10.11-September-15-2016-MacBook-Screen.png"><figcaption>Mac OS X 10.11 El Capitan Running on a 15″ MacBook Pro</figcaption></figure>